 Dialogue between leaders produces not only shared understanding, alignment and buy-in, but a rich data stream from which to tell whether your leadership team is prepared to lead or not.

-Surveys and assessments can be useful.
-But multiple sources of data drawn from conversations, behavior and outcomes ‘on the ground’ are better.
+“Smile sheets”, surveys, and completion rates can be useful.
+But multiple sources of data drawn from conversations, behavior over time and outcomes ‘on the ground’ are better.